plrguez/fuse-od-source/Platform/readme.txt

     The default SZX is the recommeneded format.
 For Z80 format a warning about loss of information will be emmited.

+    The Z80 format does not support all combinations for storing information about the media and hardware used, this include same machine models.
+    Some examples:
+     · Pentagon 256 and 1024 are saved as Pentagon 128, so when you save a savestate with this models the load change to Pentagon 128.
+If you are using savestates per machine model then the path to access savestates also change.
+     · If you are using interface 2 with cartridge this information is lost when saved so the load of savestates will fail.
+    For a tipical media as tapes and disks with no extra hardware attached to emulator you can go ahead with Z80 format, but for best cominations of hardware and media it's best to stick with SZX format.

+    For Z80 format see https://worldofspectrum.org/faq/reference/z80format.htm
+    For SZF format see https://www.spectaculator.com/docs/zx-state/intro.shtml

   - Savestates per machine model
     ----------------------------